MakeSchool-Tutorials/html-portfolio/P1-build-your-own-portfolio/content.md

 <!-- Comment to break up actionable boxes. -->

 > [solution]
-> The bottom section should contain the footer tag and within it, the title of the section as well as the button to download the résumé.
+> The bottom section should contain the footer tag and within it, the title of the section as well as the button to download the resume.
+>
 >```
 >    <footer>
 >        <h3>About</h3>